trailofbits/polytracker/docs/tdag.md

 The Taint Directed Acyclic Graph (TaintDAG, TDAG) file format is tailored to facilitate fast recording of taint operations.

 It is a binary file format based on sparse files.
 It consists of a header and a number of subsections.
 The subsections store information about:
-* taint sources, filename and offset information
+* taint sources: filename and offset information
-* taint output log, tainted values written to an output file
+* taint output log: tainted values written to an output file
-* taint graph, the graph of how taint values are unioned from source taint and other unions.
+* taint graph: the graph of how taint values are unioned from source taint and other unions.

 Because of the sparse layout it is very well suited for memory mapping (via `mmap()`) directly into the instrumented process address space.